A contract is the legal agreement between you and your telco. For example, it explains:

 Changes to a contract

-Once you have signed a contract, your telco can only make changes to the terms and conditions if they tell you before making the changes.
+Once you have signed a contract, your telco can generally only make changes to the terms and conditions if they tell you before making the changes.

 - ending the contract early